Projects

 Heat Smart Orkney: The Commercial Case for Demand Response

-Curtailment modelling & commercial viability analysis for Kaluza
+Curtailment modelling and commercial viability analysis for Kaluza

-A residential demand-response scheme would absorb less than 1% of Orkney's curtailed wind energy — and still turn an annual profit of £151,000 at scale.
+A residential demand-response scheme would absorb less than 1% of Orkney's curtailed wind energy.
+It would still turn an annual profit of £151,000 at scale.

 Why it matters